bigginlab/OxCompBio/tutorials/MD/setup.md

 You should then make your way through the notebooks starting with `01_Introduction.ipynb`.

-Please note that you will also be required to also have a free terminal session (linux/macOS) or MobaXterm (Windows) in order to connect to ARCUS.
+Please note that you will also be required to also have an opened terminal (linux/macOS) or MobaXterm instance (Windows) in order to connect to ARCUS.